BigCommerce vs Shopify

 Of these, Shopify recommends selecting the one hour later or 10 hours later interval because their research indicates that users who have abandoned their cars are most likely to come back and finish the purchase upon receiving an email sent after those specific periods of time.

-Because the abandoned cart recovery has the potential to significantly increase your sales, a plan with this feature is definitely worth considering, regardless of Which online store Builder you choose to use.
+Because the abandoned cart recovery has the potential to significantly increase your sales, a plan with this feature is definitely worth considering, regardless of Which online store builder you choose to use.

 I suspect that many users will consider Shopify here because even though BigCommerce has an abandoned cart saving functionality that is much more flexible, it is also more costly to use.